These salmon cakes are light, healthy and a perfect holiday appetizer! Baked, not fried made with bell peppers, capers, breadcrumbs.

 Baked Salmon Cakes

-When purchasing fish, I always opt for wild rather than farm raised so I was happy to see wild Alaskan seafood in Target.
-I adapted the original recipe from Ina Garten with lighter ingredients, then baked the cakes rather than frying and they turned out wonderful.
-I love a good dipping sauce and knew that my avocado cilantro dressing would be the perfect fresh compliment!
+When purchasing fish, I always opt for wild rather than farm raised.
+I adapted the original recipe from the queen, Ina Garten only with lighter ingredients, then baked the cakes rather than frying and they turned out wonderful.
+I love a good dipping sauce and knew that my avocado cilantro dressing would be the perfect fresh compliment, tartar sauce would also be great.

 If you are looking for a healthy appetizer idea this Holiday season, look no further.
 Wild salmon is loaded with heart-healthy omega-3s and these salmon cakes are pretty easy to make.
 You can assemble them ahead of time, then put them in your oven when your guests arrive.
 Set them out on the table and watch them disappear!